 Cloud solution | ❎ | ✅ |

-Image processing | Almost like on Affinity Photo, thanks to the persona | Very limited.
-Obligation to go through Photoshop again |
+Image processing | Almost like Affinity Photo, thanks to the persona | Very limited.
+Need to go back through Photoshop |

-Vector tools | Many tools are missing, but the essentials are there | Gaps on configurable primitive forms |
+Vector tools | Many tools are missing, but the essentials are there | Weaknesses in parametric primitive forms |

-Brushes and raster images | The vector/matrix mix allows you to create sophisticated illustrations using brushes in particular | Less efficient and more complex to handle |
+Brushes and raster images | The vector/matrix mix lets you create sophisticated illustrations using brushes in particular. | Less efficient and more complex to handle |

-Layer management | Each plan has its own layers | All the work plans have the same layers, which is not easy to navigate |
+Layer management | Each plane has its own layers | All the work plans have the same layers, which makes it hard to find your way around. |

 Affinity Photo | Adobe Photoshop | |